Convergence analysis on the alternating direction method of multipliers for the cosparse optimization problem: Introduction

 \subsection{Cosparse analysis model}

-In the recent decade, the cosparse analysis model is an alternative approach has gained popularity \cite{c23,c5,c30,c62}.
+In the recent decade, the cosparse analysis model is an alternative approach has gained popularity \cite{c23,c5,c30,c62,Song,Davies1}.
 Within this framework, a potentially redundant analysis operator $D\in\mathbb{R}^{n\times d}(n\geq d)$ is employed, and the analyzed vector $D x$ is expected to be sparse.
 This implies that a signal $x\in R^d$ belongs to the cosparse analysis model with cosparsity $\ell$ if $\ell=n-\|D x\|_0$.
 In this paper, the quantity $\ell$ represents the number of rows in $D$ that are orthogonal to the signal.
 Consequently, $x$ is referred to as $\ell$-cosparse or simply cosparse.
-The specific definitions of cosparse and cosupport can be found in literature \cite{c5}, for ease of reference, we have listed them below.

-\begin{definition}[Cosparse] A signal $x \in R^d$ is said to be cosparse with respect to an analysis operator $D\in R^{n\times d}$ if the analysis representation vector $D x$ contains many zero elements.
+The specific definitions of cosparse and cosupport can be found in literature \cite{c5}, for ease of reference, we have listed them below. \begin{definition}[Cosparse] A signal $x \in R^d$ is said to be cosparse with respect to an analysis operator $D\in R^{n\times d}$ if the analysis representation vector $D x$ contains many zero elements.
 Further, the number of zero elements

 is called the cosparsity of $x$, we also say $x$ is $\ell$-cosparse. \end{definition}

 \begin{definition}[Cosupport] For a signal $x \in R^d$ and a given analysis operator $D\in R^{n\times d}$ with its rows $D_j\in R^d(1\leq j\leq n)$, the cosupport is defined by